MattBaer77/Capstone-1-Baer/capstone_1_baer_proposal.md

 **Goal:**

 _The goal of this site is to help users:_
-- Plan workout activities mapped to workout days
+- Plan exercises activities mapped to workouts
 - Easily and unobtrusively manipulate pertinent data to record their performance
 - View their performance over the course of multiple workouts to visualize their progress over time
 <br>